yusuf-musleh/frontend-code-challenge/README.md

 ## Requirements

-At a minimum, there are three things we would like to see:
+At a minimum, there are three things I need like to see:
 * You should be able to add items through the front end application
 * A list of all the items on the items page
 * The checkout page should have all the items that you chose to checkout
 * The number of items in cart is persistant amongst different browser tabs
 * Decent design/layout of content

-We will of course examine your code for readability, architectural decisions, and modularity.
-If/when you meet with me, be prepared to talk about why and how you built your interfaces.
+I will of course examine your code for readability, architectural decisions, and modularity.
+If/when you meet with us, be prepared to talk about why and how you built your interfaces.

 Design isn't a point I'm concerned about here, so I suggest you just make it usable or just organized and not spend too much time on it.

-You should be able to finish this in 4-8 hours, I will give you 5 days to do this however.
+You should be able to finish this in 4-8 hours, I will give you 5 days to do this.
 I cannot fairly judge how much time you spent on this project but **please don't spend more than 12 hours on this project**.

 ## Idea inspiration

-If you have additional time after completing the requirements (we _think_ you should), then we'd love to see what else you can do.
+If you have additional time after completing the requirements (I _think_ you should), then I'd love to see what else you can do.
 Here are some ideas to get you started (but please don't limit yourself to these!).

 * Add Items form validation
 * Automated testing, for example try [this](https://www.protractortest.org/)